CartoDB/airship-training/README.md

 The code on the integration guide for initializing MapboxGL is wrapped into a function.

 Added call to the above function in `onload` event.

+Commit []

+5. Integrating CARTO-VL

+We've split map loading from CARTO-VL instantiation in two functions.

+`viz` is located outside the function for a future use.

+Add credentials.

+Add layer

+Commmit []